Geography

 Enrichment and extra-curricular opportunities

 Students are provided with a range of compulsory and non-compulsory trips.
-At GCSE students visits Seaford on the south-coast and Stratford as part of two days of fieldwork, whilst A Level students
+At GCSE, students visit Seaford on the south coast and Stratford as part of two days of fieldwork, while A Level students visit Southwold in Norfolk for three days.
+Additionally, A Level students at Hatcham visit the Migration Museum, the Museum of London Docklands, and Queen Mary University of London.